-City Allocated IP Addresses Number of Ports Number of Dial-Up City Allocated IP Addresses Number of Internal Hosts Purpose
+City Allocated IP Addresses Number of Ports Number of Dial-Up

 1.4.
 Appendix 4: IPv4 Resources Distribution Report

 The purpose of the following spread sheet is to inform to LACNIC the distribution of the IPv4 blocks allocated to your organization.
 Please, fill in the columns with the requested information.
 Note that you should only detail the blocks directly allocated by LACNIC or by a NIR (Mexico or Brazil) and those with sub-assignments of blocks equal or larger than a /30 block.